trexitycode/wirestate/docs/API.md

 }
 ```

-If you are deling with two separate machines, the callback properties for those machines will need to follow the same pattern.
+If you are dealing with two separate machines, the callback properties for those machines will need to follow the same pattern.
 Say you have the following machine:

 ```